International Rugby League: 1998–2019: Rugby League International Federation

-2019–present: International Rugby League; suspension of Russia
+2019–present: International Rugby League

 On 14 October 2019, the RLIF board voted to officially change its name to International Rugby League with the change taking effect the next day.

 After the 2022 Russian invasion of Ukraine, the International Rugby League and European Rugby League banned Russia from all international rugby league competitions.

 During the 2021 Rugby League World Cup, IRL chairman Troy Grant announced that he was pushing for a nines tournament to be introduced to the Summer Olympics by Brisbane 2032 as well as a wheelchair tournament to be introduced to the Paralympics.